Impact on insurers from Britain's vote to leave the EU

 (Adds CNA Hardy, QBE Insurance Group)

-June 6 QBE Insurance Group will set up a subsidiary in Brussels and CNA Hardy has chosen Luxembourg for one, the two companies said on Tuesday.
+June 6 (Reuters) - QBE Insurance Group will set up a subsidiary in Brussels and CNA Hardy has chosen Luxembourg for one, the two companies said on Tuesday.

 Insurers are setting up regulated EU subsidiaries in case Britain does not have access to the single market after Brexit so as to allow them to continue to operate across the bloc.